sauminkirve/wordpress-ng/README.md

 # WordPress-NG

-This project is an AngularJS service that integrates AngularJS projects with the public WordPress.com REST API.
+This project is an AngularJS module that contains a collection of services, filters, and directives for publishing WordPress.com blog content in AngularJS apps.

 ## Installation